Information for IROS Reviewers

 |20 April 2023||Deadline for reviewers to submit reviews|

-The 2022 IROS Conference Paper Review Board (ICPRB) is organized one Editor-in-Chief (EiC), 27 Senior Editors (SE's), roughly 400 Associate Editors (AE's), and several hundred Reviewers.
+The 2023 IROS Conference Paper Review Board (ICPRB) consists of one Editor-in-Chief (EiC), 27 Senior Editors (SE's), roughly 400 Associate Editors (AE's), and several hundred Reviewers.
 Each paper to be reviewed will be assigned to one Editor and to one of the AEs that that Editor supervises.
 The AE will be responsible for obtaining a minimum of two high quality reviews for each paper they handle, and for preparing an AE recommendation that explains the recommended decision regarding the paper acceptance and presentation type.
 The Editors will be responsible for reviewing and endorsing the work done by the AEs on the papers for which they are responsible.
 The task of the Reviewers is to provide high-quality assessments of each individual paper to them.
 These include statements about their own confidence, different criteria for the papers, a potential confidential statement to the ICPRB as well as a detailed review describing the contribution of paper and justifying the overall assessment.

 This page focuses on issues for Reviewers.